~Cornflake (left) and Late Nate (right)~

 Welsummers were developed in the eastern Netherlands, in a small Dutch town named Welsum sometime in the early 1900's and were imported throughout Europe, arriving in England in 1928, but not in the United States until much later.
 Active and good foragers, they quickly grew in popularity however as a dual-purpose breed, laying nearly 160 terracotta-colored speckled eggs a year on average.

-My first experience with the breed came this past March, when I hatched two Welsummer eggs from Chicken Scratch Poultry.
+My first experience with the breed came this past March, when I hatched two Welsummer eggs.

 Knowing the Kellogg's connection, and because these were the last two eggs to hatch, our Facebook fans named our two chicks Cornflake and Late Nate.